Commissioner Hogan to debate with AGRI Members on 3 December

 3. legislation on:

-(a) veterinary and plant-health matters and animal feeding stuffs provided such measures are not intended to protect against risks
+(a) veterinary and plant-health matters and animal feeding stuffs provided such measures are not intended to protect against risks to human health,

 (b) animal husbandry and welfare;